The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with

 Control the language means control of the argument, and therefore control of the people.
 Under this Machiavellian ethos all contradictions, double standards and hypocrisy are ignored, if the end justifies the means.

 Spurgeon’s analogy also shows the danger of double mindedness.
 Accommodation and blind tolerance, in the forms of indifference and indecision, create the ground from which the late political scientist, and feminist, Jean Bethke Elshtain unpacks her own concerns:

 ‘Western democracies are not doing a good job of nurturing democratic dispositions that encourage people to accept that they can’t always get what they want and that some of what they seek in politics cannot be found there’[v]

 Equally bad is a politics of appeasement which caves in to demands for unrestrained freedom or extremist forms of social justice for easy political gain.
-Such politics, and those who advocate it show, that they do not understand freedom, because for genuine freedom[vi] to be realised there must be responsible restraints.
+Such politics, and those who advocate it show that they do not understand freedom.
+For genuine freedom[vi] to be realised there must be responsible restraints.
 For example: the ability to say no to ourselves is an act of freedom.
 In essence, no self-control, no freedom.
 Know self-control, know freedom.

 ‘Absolute justice is achieved by the suppression of all contradiction: therefore it destroys freedom.
 The revolution to achieve justice, through freedom, ends by aligning them against one another.’ [vii]

 Absolute freedom is an illusion because of its innate contradictions.
 Such as absolute justice, which allows the mob-in-revolt to violently dictate and impose the rule of total law.
 Or allow a leader to take on emergency powers where, drunk with power, he or she, takes that ”one ring to rule them all.”